HDaviDeng/HDaviDeng/README.md

 ### Hi there 👋 I'm Hao Deng

+## Using github as a note book recording my learning progresses for now

 - 🔭 I’m currently working on basic programming skills & data science
 - 🌱 I’m currently learning JavaScript/ Python
 - 🤔 I’m looking for 🙆‍♂️ mentor 🙆‍♀️